fireundubh/playwithfire/fallout4/buffout-faqs.md

 You need a background in programming, debugging, and reverse engineering (RE).
 Specifically, you need to know assembly, C types, and be familiar with the stack concept.
 You must also have the tools and skills to load the executable; identify the involved subroutines, logic, and parameters; and statically analyze the stack trace to make your best guess at the error.

-There are no easy answers and therefore no easy explanations.
+There are no easy answers and thus no easy explanations.
 There are many gotchas and exceptional cases that require hands-on investigation to rule out.
 Buffout's crash logs are not intended for most users; they are specifically for Ryan and anyone else in the RE community.

 ## Should I post my crash log?
 My game is heavily modded.

 Yes.
 Always post your *entire* crash log.
-Please use spoiler tags or Pastebin.
+Please use spoiler tags or [Pastebin](https://pastebin.com).

 # Common Issues